desultory/ugrd/docs/configuration.md

 ### Filesystem modules

 `autodetect_root` (true) Set the root mount parameter based on the current root label or uuid.
+`autodetect_root_dm` (true) Attempt to automatically configure virtual block devices such as LUKS/LVM/MDRAID.
 `autodetect_root_luks` (true) Attempt to automatically configure LUKS mounts for the root device.
+`autodetect_root_lvm` (true) Attempt to automatically configure LVM mounts for the root device.
+`autodetect_root_mdraid` (true) Attempt to automatically configure MDRAID mounts for the root device.
 `autodetect_init_mount'` (true) Automatically detect the mountpoint for the init binary, and add it to `late_mounts`.

 #### ugrd.fs.mounts